seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_specifications.md

 ### Add Time Entry

-1. User clicks the buttom `Time Tracker`.
+1. User clicks the button `Time Tracker`.
 1. The `Time Tracker` page appears.
 1. User clicks the `Start` button beside the chosen Project.
 1. A new Time Entry with the enabled timer is prepended below the chosen Project.